Skip to content

 Retrieval Quality

-LangChain memory does not perform retrieval.
-It appends buffered messages or a summary directly to the prompt.
-There is no relevance scoring, no filtering by memory type, and no fusion of multiple retrieval signals.
+LangChain's legacy memory appends buffered messages or a summary directly to the prompt.
+LangGraph's Store API adds semantic search over stored memories, but there is no multi-type filtering or fusion of multiple retrieval signals.

-MetaMemory runs 5 retrieval channels in parallel: vector similarity, BM25 keyword search, Neo4j graph traversal, temporal recency, and episodic sequence, then merges them with Reciprocal Rank Fusion.
+MetaMemory runs 5 retrieval channels in parallel: semantic similarity, temporal recency, emotional relevance, keyword (BM25), and graph traversal (Neo4j), then merges them with Reciprocal Rank Fusion.
 The result is a context window populated with the most relevant memories, not just the most recent ones.

 LangChain Integration